lucianoiam/dpfwebui/doc/internals.md

 });
 ```

-The C++ class name carries the "Proxy" moniker because it mainly acts as a
-bridge between the two languages and the actual UI functionality is meant to be
-implemented in JavaScript.

 Message arguments must be an array/vector containing values of primitive data
 types.
 These values are wrapped by `DISTRHO::ScriptValue` instances.
 The